-Support person present: No

-Life before going into care

-- 3. My first recollection from my childhood was living with my dad in

-That didn't work out and statute ended up living with her granny.
-That left me and my sisters statute and statute in a tenement flat with my dad.
+Scottish Child Abuse Inquiry Witness Statement of MQW Support person present: No My name is MQW My date of birth is 1961.
+My contact details are known to the Inquiry.
+Life before going into care My mum and dad are and I have three sisters. years older than me. is two years older than me. is two years younger than me.
+I was born and spent the first part of my life in Glasgow.
+I went to primary school in and then secondary school in My first recollection from my childhood was living with my dad in That didn't work out and ended up living with her granny.
+That left me and my and in a tenement flat with my dad.
 We were in extreme poverty.
-My father didn't work statute and was on benefits.
+My father didn't work and was on benefits.
 He wasn't good with budgeting.
 We were constantly in arrears with rent, gas and electricity.
 Gas and electricity was often cut off.
 Our furniture was very basic.
 I slept in the same bed as my sisters and my dad slept on the couch.
-We weren't the only ones who were poor
+We weren't the only ones who were poor a bit by one girl.

-I enjoyed my time at primary school and I learned to read and write.
-This was a good experience for me.
-By the time I got to ten or eleven I started to get bullied a bit by one girl.
+was a good experience for me.
+By the time I got to ten or eleven I started to get bullied